Alpo Rusi

 Alpo Rusi (born 17 August 1949, in Jyväskylä) served in the Foreign Ministry of Finland in several assignments (Hamburg, Copenhagen, New York, Bonn), and from 1994 to 1999 as foreign policy adviser to the President of Finland Martti Ahtisaari.
 He also served as EU Coordinator for the Sarajevo Summit 1999 and deputy Coordinator of the Stability Pact for Western Balkans in 1999–2000.
 He worked as professor of International Relations, 2000–2003, at Lapland University and in Hamburg.
 Later on 2007-2009 he was senior adviser in the Cabinet staff of the President of the UN General Assembly.

 Rusi was from 2009-2014 the ambassador of Finland to Switzerland, with accreditation also to Liechtenstein and the Holy See.
 Rusi is a recognized scholar in the field of international relations and history of Finland, and has published several books in Finland, and in the United States and Great Britain.

-[ Rusi was an MP Candidate for the Centre Party in 2015 parliamentary elections.
-He was an MEP Candidate in the 2004 European Parliament Elections and an MP Candidate in 2007.
+Rusi was a candidate for the Centre Party in 2015 parliamentary elections.
+He was a candidate in the 2004 European Parliament Elections and an MP Candidate in 2007.